 (e) Data.
-Where this chapter requires the use of American Community Survey or Housing & Urban Development data, the Department shall use the most current data available as of October 1, 2018, unless specifically otherwise provided in federal or state law or in the rules.
+Where this chapter requires the use of American Community Survey or Housing & Urban Development data, the Department shall use the most current data available as of October 1, 2019, unless specifically otherwise provided in federal or state law or in the rules.
 All American Community Survey data must be 5-year estimates, unless otherwise specified.
 The availability of more current data shall be disregarded.
 Where other data sources are specifically required, such as Neighborhoodscout, the data available after October 1, but before Pre-Application Final Delivery Date, will be permissible.
 The NeighborhoodScout report submitted in the Application must include the report date.

 (f) Deadlines.
 Where a specific date or deadline is identified in this chapter, the information or documentation subject to the deadline must be received by the Department on or before 5:00 p.m.
 Austin local time on the day of the deadline.
 If the deadline falls on a weekend or holiday, the deadline is 5:00 p.m.
 Austin local time on the next day which is not a weekend or holiday and on which the Department is open for general operation.
 Unless otherwise noted or provided in statute, deadlines are based on calendar days.
+Deadlines, with respect to both date and time, cannot be waived except where authorized and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that could not have been anticipated and makes timely adherence impossible.
+If an Applicant chooses, where permitted, to submit an item by delivering it physically to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
+Applicants should further ensure that all required documents are included, legible, properly organized, and tabbed, and that materials in required formats involving digital media are complete and fully readable.
+Applicants are strongly encouraged to submit the required items well in advance of established deadlines.

 (g) Documentation to Substantiate Items and Representations in an Application.
 In order to ensure the appropriate level of transparency in this highly competitive program, Applications and all correspondence and other information relating to each Application are posted on the Department's website and updated on a regular basis.
 Applicants must use the Application form posted online to provide appropriate support for each item substantiating a claim or representation, such as claims for points, qualification for set-asides, meeting of threshold requirements, or timely requesting a waiver or determination.
 Any Application that staff identifies as having insufficient support information will be directed to cure the matter via the Deficiency process.
 Applicants are reminded that this process may not be used to increase a scoring item's points or to change any aspect of the proposed Development, financing structure, or other element of the Application.
 Although a responsive narrative will be created after Application submission, all facts and materials to substantiate any item in response to such an Administrative Deficiency must have been clearly established at the time of submission of the Application.